 Study Island & PowerSchool

-Among the many instructional technology tools available to students and teachers at Ursuline is Study Island, an Ohio Graduation Testing (OGT) Advanced Placement (AP) Test web based preparation program that can be tailored to focus on a student’s academic deficiencies and used at school or home.
-Ursuline will also begin using PowerSchool, a web based grade book that allows parents access to their student’s grades and the opportunity for on-line communication with teachers.
+Among the many instructional technology tools available to students and teachers at Ursuline is Study Island, a standardized test (Advanced Placement and ACT/SAT) preparation web based preparation program that can be tailored to focus on a student’s academic deficiencies and used at school or home.
+Ursuline uses PowerSchool, a web based grade book that allows parents access to their student’s grades and the opportunity for on-line communication with teachers.